PORTUGALXPERT PROPERTY GUIDE

 5. Mortgage

-At Portugalxpert, we specialize in securing mortgages for our international clients, leveraging our experience and strong banking relationships.
-This section will guide you through obtaining a mortgage in Portugal, from initial simulations to the final approval, ensuring a smooth process tailored to your financial needs.
+We specialize in securing mortgages for our international clients, leveraging our experience and strong banking relationships.
+This section will guide you through obtaining a mortgage in Portugal, from initial simulations to the final approval.

 Mortgage Simulations

-We assist you in initiating the financing process by collaborating with financial institutions known for their tailored acquisition mortgages for private individuals.
+We assist you in initiating the financing process by collaborating with most financial institutions in Portugal.
 We begin by evaluating your financing needs and strategy, then facilitate communication with multiple reputable banks to obtain mortgage simulations.

 Proposal Analysis

 Our team carefully analyzes the various mortgage offers provided by banks.
-We guide you through each proposal, helping you make an informed decision by choosing the option with the most favorable terms.
-Whether you have previous mortgage knowledge or not, we make sure you understand the process and the way banks think and decide.
+We guide you through each proposal, helping you make an informed decision by choosing the option with the most favourable terms.
+We make sure you understand the process and the way banks make decisions.

 Document Submission

-Once you have selected the best mortgage option and gathered all necessary documents, we manage the submission of your application to the chosen bank, which will then proceed to approve or reject your mortgage request.
-Remember that this process if free, we receive a commission from the selected bank, ensuring a completitly impartial advice.
+Once you have selected the best mortgage option and gathered all necessary documents, we manage the submission of your application to the chosen bank, which will then proceed to the mortgage approval.
+Remember that this stage is still non-binding.

 A man signing up a document